robotic-vision-lab/Progressive-Conditional-Generative-Adversarial-Network/README.md

 ## Progressive Conditional Generative Adversarial Network

 ### Overview
-Synthesizing 3D point cloud data is an open area of research with the the potential to provide a source of infinite amounts of diverse data.
+Synthesizing 3D point cloud data is an open area of research with the potential to provide a source of infinite amounts of diverse data.
 In 3D, synthetic data may take the form of meshes, voxels, or raw point clouds in order to learn a representation that enables the solution of computer vision tasks such as classification, segmentation, and reconstruction.
 Although color and geometry are among the defining features of 3D objects in the physical world, current point cloud generation methods either create the geometry or the color of the point cloud, but not both.

 <p align="center">
 <img src='./misc/pcgan_overview.png'>